 In March 2008, the general counsel for Governor Rod Blagojevich approved the covert purchase of a Stingray device by Illinois State Police, documents released last week reveal.

-The documents, which were released to MuckRock user Scott Ainslie, state police used $241,450 in federal homeland security funding to purchase the device in September 2008.
+The documents, which were released to MuckRock user Scott Ainslie, indicate that state police used $241,450 in federal homeland security funding to purchase the device in September 2008.

 Two months later, the department paid another $12,800 in training fees plus an additional $7,000 in travel costs for four special agents to attend a seven-day Stingray crash course at the Florida headquarters of Harris Corporation, which manufactures the device.